MikeOpenHWGroup/CORE-V_VERIF_DOCS/source/sim_tests.rst

    a CORE-V UVM test

-The flow for a type 4 (generated, non-self checking) test program is only slightly different as shown in .
-In these tests the configure phase will invoke the generator to produce a test program and the toolchain to compile it before signalling the TB to load the machine code into *dp\_mem*.
-As before, the run phase will assert fetch\_en to the core and the program begins execution.
+The flow for a type 4 (generated, non-self checking) test program is only slightly different as shown in Illustration 7.
+In these tests the configure phase will invoke the generator to produce a test program and the toolchain to compile it before signalling the TB to load the machine code into *dp_mem*.
+As before, the run phase will assert fetch_en to the core and the program begins execution.

 Recall that a type 4 test program will not use the status flags virtual